 For example, if you're applying for a sales position, you would not want to mention that reaching out to new people makes you nervous.
 Instead, you might mention that you have modest skills in PowerPoint but would be glad to take workshops or complete online tutorials to upgrade your skills.

 Show How You'll Surmount the Challenge

 If possible, you should also discuss how you might get yourself up to speed in the least amount of time.
-For example, you might take a course, complete online training, or take seminars on a topic you need help with.
-Whenever possible, mention a fundamental strength you possess that would help you overcome the challenge.
-For example, you could say that you've always been a quick learner.
+For example, you might take a course, complete online training, or take seminars.
+Mention a fundamental strength you possess that would help you overcome the challenge.
+You could say that you've always been a quick learner.

 Be Honest and Specific

 When it comes to questions that require you to mention something negative, it can be tempting to give a vague response that doesn't truly reveal any weaknesses.
 However, dodging the question is not the way to go.
 For one thing, your interviewer will probably notice you're not being forthright.
 And for another, it can actually be helpful for your candidacy if you are aware of areas you'll need to work on and are capable of formulating a plan of action.